 Wondering why it’s important to read to your kids?
-Discover the long term benefits of reading to your child and how it can impact his future.
+Discover the long term benefits of reading to children and how it can impact their future.

 We’ve all heard the advice to read to kids, often and early.
 No study has ever refuted the benefits of reading to your child.
 “Warning: new research says reading to kids does harm!”